 All of the panelists indicated they wouldn’t be using evaluations from this term to make promotion and tenure or rehiring decisions, but the feedback collected in the surveys will still be provided to faculty to help them adjust their approach in the current term and beyond.
 “I'd like to caution that we should not be assessing whether instructors were successful in transitioning to online instruction this semester.
 We are engaging in emergency remote teaching, for a lot of us, and online instruction looks very different.
 I've been told by some of my assessment colleagues that it takes about a hundred hours to develop a course for online,” said Smith.
 “We don't want faculty to think that we can adequately and reasonably assess the work they've done to modify their course to online instruction with one survey.
 I think what we really want to do is use this to glean information from students on how to plan for the summer and potentially the fall being online.”

-The information from spring evaluations and surveys can still be used to help faculty make adjustments to their approach to online learning.
+The information from spring evaluations and course surveys can still be used to help faculty make adjustments to their approach to online learning.
 “If there's an open-ended question and students are saying, ‘My discussion board was just terrible, it never responded the way I wanted to,’ the faculty may need to adjust the way they're doing their discussion board,” Smith said.
 “We are currently giving a lot of professional development to instructors regarding indirect assessment and other ways to assess student learning, but we're hoping the surveys this semester are going to address some of that and give a lot of good feedback on how to adjust for the future.”

 Do take advantage of technology to boost response rates.